astronomy-laboratory/astronomy-laboratory.github.io/README.md

 git add -u
 git push origin <your-branch-name>
 ```
 Then you can open a pull request on GitHub and ask for a review from one of the other AstroLab admin.
+Every so often we will merge all changes and push them to the `main` branch, most of these changes will be tested out in the `dev` branch.
+Lastly if you cannot `git push` or `git clone` let sysadmin know and we will include you in the repository.

 The GitHub official documentation is [here](https://docs.github.com/en/pages).